textmagic/textmagic-rest-php-v2/docs/Api/TextMagicApi.md

 $lists = "1,2,3,4"; // string | Comma-separated array of list resources id message will be sent to.
 $phones = "447860021130,447860021131"; // string | Comma-separated array of E.164 phone numbers message will be sent to.
 $cutExtra = 0; // int | Should sending method cut extra characters which not fit supplied partsCount or return 400 Bad request response instead.
-$partsCount = 6; // int | Maximum message parts count (TextMagic allows sending of 1 to 6 message parts).
+$partsCount = 6; // int | Maximum message parts count (Textmagic allows sending of 1 to 6 message parts).
 $referenceId = 1; // int | Custom message reference id which can be used in your application infrastructure.
 $from = "Test Sender ID"; // string | One of the allowed Sender ID (phone number or alphanumeric sender ID).
 If the specified Sender ID is not allowed for some destinations, a fallback default Sender ID will be used to ensure delivery.
 See [Get timezones](https://docs.textmagic.com/#tag/Sender-IDs).
 $rule = "FREQ=YEARLY;BYMONTH=1;BYMONTHDAY=1;COUNT=1"; // string | An iCal RRULE parameter to create recurrent scheduled messages.
 When used, sendingTime is mandatory as the start point of sending.
 See https://www.textmagic.com/free-tools/rrule-generator for format details.